-- 1. Gain access as described in section 8.1 (behind the casing for the DHW sensor or behind the room sealed chamber panel for the primary temperature sensor) and drain (heating circuit for primary sensor or hot water circuit for DHW sensor) as described in section 8.2. - 2.
-Primary Sensor - The primary sensor is positioned on the right hand side of the heat exchanger, see Fig. 28.
+- 1. Gain access as described in Section 8.1 behind the room sealed chamber panel and drain the heating circuit as described in Section 8.2. - 2.
+The primary sensor is positioned on the right hand side of the heat exchanger, see Fig. 27.
 Disconnect the wiring and unscrew the sensor.
-Re-assemble in reverse order with a new sensor and sealing washer. - 2a.
-DHW Sensor (CD24C and CD32C only) - Close the mains cold water inlet valve and open the lowest hot water tap to drain the DHW system.
-Disconnect the wiring and unscrew the sensor from the hot water outlet pipe from the DHW plate heatexchanger, see Fig 34.
-Re-assemble in reverse order with a new sensor, replacing the sealing washer if necessary.
+Re-assemble in reverse order with a new sensor and sealing washer.

-8.21 AUTOMATIC AIR VENT - Fig. 33
+8.20 AUTOMATIC AIR VENT - Fig. 31

-- 1. Gain access behind the casing and drain the boiler heating circuit as described in sections 8.1 and 8.2. - 2.
+- 1. Gain access behind the casing and drain the boiler heating circuit as described in Sections 8.1 and 8.2. - 2.
 Unscrew the automatic air vent from the pump outlet.
 Fit a new one using a new 'O' ring. - 3.
 Refill and pressurise the system.
-(Refer to Commissioning, section 5.1).
+(Refer to Commissioning, Section 5.1).

-8.22 PUMP - Refer to Fig. 33
+8.21 PUMP - Refer to Fig. 31

-Gain access behind the casing and drain the boiler heating circuit as described in sections 8.1 and 8.2.
+Gain access behind the casing and drain the boiler heating circuit as described in Sections 8.1 and 8.2.